Highlights in the Life of Gordon B. Hinckley

 “This will be a tremendous undertaking.
 Nothing even approaching it has ever been tried before. … This will make a total of 47 new temples in addition to the 51 now in operation.
 I think we had better add 2 more to make it an even 100 by the end of this century, being 2,000 years ‘since the coming of our Lord and Savior Jesus Christ in the flesh’ (D&C 20:1).
 In this program we are moving on a scale the like of which we have never seen before. …

 “If temple ordinances are an essential part of the restored gospel, and I testify that they are, then we must provide the means by which they can be accomplished.
 All of our vast family history endeavor is directed to temple work.
 There is no other purpose for it.
-The temple ordinances become the crowning blessings the Church has to offer” (in Conference Report, Apr.
-1998, 115–16; or Ensign, May 1998, 87–88).
+The temple ordinances become the crowning blessings the Church has to offer” (“New Temples to Provide ‘Crowning Blessings’ of the Gospel,” Ensign, May 1998, 87–88).

-The 100th temple announced (though it was the 77th dedicated) was built in Palmyra, New York, near the Sacred Grove and the Smith family farm where Joseph experienced the First Vison.
-The Palmyra New York Temple was dedicated on 6 April 2000, the 170th anniversary of the organization of the Church.
-It also commemorated the 2000th anniversary of the birth of the Savior.
-Approximately 1,400 members attended the four dedicatory services and an estimated 1.3 million members participated in the dedication by means of a satellite broadcast to stake centers in the United States and Canada (see Shaun D. Stahle, “A Day of Sacred Significance,” Church News, 15 Apr.
-2000, 3, 6).
+The 100th temple announced (though it was the 77th dedicated) was built in Palmyra, New York, near the Sacred Grove and the Smith family farm where Joseph experienced the First Vision.
+The Palmyra New York Temple was dedicated on April 6, 2000, the 170th anniversary of the organization of the Church (see Shaun D. Stahle, “A Day of Sacred Significance,” Church News, Apr.
+15, 2000, 3, 6).